amarula/dyndesign/docs/class_builder.md

 As the default behavior, Class Dependencies are built recursively, utilizing the **same Building Options as the Base classes**.
-As shown in the table in the [Unscoped Configuration](#unscoped-configuration) section, the following Class Dependency types are built recursively: Parent Dependencies (both static and dynamically added) and Component Dependencies (dynamically added).
+As shown in the table in the [Unscoped Settings](#unscoped-settings) section, the following Class Dependency types are built recursively: Parent Dependencies (both static and dynamically added) and Component Dependencies (dynamically added).

-In this example, an entire 2-level hierarchy of Component and Parent Dependencies is added to the Base class when it is built with "optionA" set to True.
+In the example provided in this section, a 2-level hierarchy of Component and Parent Dependencies is added to the Base class when it is built with "optionA" set to True.
 The visual representation provided in the diagram below illustrates the hierarchical relationships among these classes.
 At the bottom, the Base class statically inherits from the Parent1 class (depicted as a solid line).
 When a new class is built with "optionA" set, the Class Dependencies (indicated by dashed lines) are recursively added as follows:

 - The Parent1 class inherits from the Grandparent1 class.
 - The Base class inherits from the Parent2 class.